-Jeremiah Bacon, a James Beard Foundation semifinalist for Best Chef Southeast for the last three years, is Executive Chef and Partner of Indigo Road restaurants The Macintosh and Oak Steakhouse.
+Jeremiah Bacon, a James Beard Foundation semifinalist for Best Chef Southeast for three years in a row, is Executive Chef and Partner of Indigo Road restaurants The Macintosh and Oak Steakhouse.
 Bacon joined Charleston’s beloved Oak Steakhouse in November 2010 where he presents classic steakhouse fare in an impeccable setting on downtown Charleston’s historic Broad Street.
 Along with Indigo Road Restaurant Group managing partner Steve Palmer, Bacon brought new-American cuisine to an inviting Lowcountry table when they opened The Macintosh on Charleston’s upper King Street in September 2011.

 A Charleston native and College of Charleston alumnus, Bacon attended the Culinary Institute of America (CIA) in Hyde Park, N.Y.
 After graduating from the CIA in 1999, Bacon moved to New York City where he worked for the legendary restaurant River Café.
 Bacon then joined the staff at Le Bernardin, the famed restaurant of chef Eric Ripert.
 In 2004, Bacon was part of the opening crew of Per Se, which earned Four Stars from the New York Times and Three Michelin Stars.